TheRealSogari/odin-recipes/README.md

 This is a list of recipes

-The skills needed at this point are a basic understanding of HTML.
+The skills needed at this point are a basic understanding of HTML and CSS.